Dylan-Bollard/Karabiner-Elements-JSON-Code/README.md

 - Similarly, "shift + command + 4" will let the user define the area of a screen shot.
 This is mapped to the same "Print Screen" button, however, "shift + Print_Screen" will now give the user the same effect.
 [User Defined Screen Shot]( ... )

 VIM EDITOR
-- The [VIM Cheat Sheet](https://www.worldtimzone.com/res/vi.html) I use has som incredible resources.
+- The [VIM Cheat Sheet](https://www.worldtimzone.com/res/vi.html) I use has some incredible resources.
+I created a custon [VIM Profile]( ... ) specifically for when I'm working in VIM.

+For example, I hate the h,j,k,l for cursor movement.
+This movement has been mapped to w,a,s, and d because it feels more natural, especially if you've spent anytime gaming on a PC.
+These are simple modifications
+~
+ifbgcisbce
+~
+ckoincowenw